I Capture the Castle

 The inciting incident occurs at 14 minutes when The wealthy American Cotton brothers, Simon and Neil, arrive as the new landlords of the estate.
 Their arrival brings hope of financial salvation and romance, disrupting the family's isolated existence..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 28 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This indicates the protagonist's commitment to Cassandra actively chooses to help Rose win Simon by accompanying them on social outings and encouraging the courtship, stepping into the world of romantic intrigue despite her own emerging feelings for Simon., moving from reaction to action.
+This reveals the protagonist's commitment to Cassandra actively chooses to help Rose win Simon by accompanying them on social outings and encouraging the courtship, stepping into the world of romantic intrigue despite her own emerging feelings for Simon., moving from reaction to action.

 The Collapse moment at 85 minutes (76% through) represents the emotional nadir.
 Here, Rose discovers the truth about Simon's love for Cassandra.
 The engagement ends, the family's financial hope dies, and Cassandra's relationship with her sister is destroyed.
-Her romantic illusions have caused real harm., indicates the protagonist at their lowest point.
+Her romantic illusions have caused real harm., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 91 minutes initiates the final act resolution at 80% of the runtime.
 Cassandra realizes that true love isn't the romantic fantasy she imagined with Simon, but the authentic, devoted love Stephen has shown her all along.
 She understands that seeing clearly means accepting reality over illusion., demonstrating the transformation achieved throughout the journey.